Ashish-Kumar-45631/TODO-App/README.md

-# TODO-App
+# TODO App

-TODO app is a straightforward React application built for effective task management.
-It comprises three key components: List, Todo, and Form.
-Users can seamlessly add new tasks and delete existing ones, with the interface instantly reflecting these changes.
+TODO app is a simple React application designed to manage tasks efficiently.
+The app features three main components: `List`, `Todo`, and `Form`.
+Users can add new tasks and remove existing ones, with all updates immediately reflected in the user interface.

+## Features

+- **Dynamic Task Management**:
+  The app initially loads with three default tasks.
+Users can add new tasks by entering text into the input field and clicking the "Add" button.
+The new task is then added to the list of existing tasks.

+- **Task Removal**:
+  Each task in the list comes with a "Remove" button.
+Clicking this button removes the corresponding task from the list and updates the display accordingly.

+- **Responsive UI**:
+  The app renders the input textbox, "Add" button, and task list container correctly, ensuring a smooth and user-friendly experience.